Rummy Rules

 At the Rummy Palace, you get to play German Rummy anytime against fellow card game enthusiasts from all over the world!
 We offer basic Rummy rules perfectly adjusted for novices, as they are manageable and easily understood.
-Once you gained some experience, you can employ custom rules and tailor the game to your wishes.
+Once you have gained some experience, you can employ custom rules and tailor the game to your wishes.
+On this page, we’ll cover how to play Rummy, including setting up the game, gameplay, the objective of the game, and scoring.

-This thorough manual will guide you through all the Rummy game rules and terms in detail.
+This thorough manual will guide you through all the Rummy rules and terms in detail.
 To quickly look up single terms, take a look at our glossary!
-And use our game help to answer any questions coming up on the fly at the Rummy Palace.
+And use our in-game help to answer any questions coming up on the fly at the Rummy Palace.

 The Rummy Playing Cards